Auburn Doubledays

 The Auburn Doubledays are a collegiate summer baseball team of the Perfect Game Collegiate Baseball League (PGCBL) that is located in Auburn, New York.
 From 1958 to 2020, they were members of Minor League Baseball's New York–Penn League (NYPL).
 They have played their home games at Leo Pinckney Field at Falcon Park since 1995.
 They previously played at the original Falcon Park, which was built in 1927 on the same site.
 The team is owned and operated by Auburn Community Baseball.

 Auburn began in the NYPL in 1958 and has since competed under various names and served as the farm team for a number of Major League Baseball teams.
 The Doubledays and its mascot, Abner, are named for Abner Doubleday, the Civil War general and Auburn native apocryphally credited with inventing the game of baseball.
 Abner wears number 96 in honor of the birth of the team in 1996.
-With Major League Baseball's reorganization of the minor leagues after the 2020 season, Auburn was not selected to continue in affiliated baseball.
-The city and the team's ownership group are exploring options such as independent baseball or collegiate summer baseball for 2021.
-Eventually they signed a deal to become members of the Perfect Game Collegiate Baseball League (PGCBL) starting in 2021 season.
+With Major League Baseball's reorganization of the minor leagues after the 2020 season, Auburn was not selected to continue in affiliated baseball; they signed a deal to become members of the Perfect Game Collegiate Baseball League (PGCBL) starting in 2021.